MarinaEstefania/GDL002-md-links/README.md

  Another thing you can do is **clone or download this repository** at your computer and then follow user guide.

 ### User Guide
 A new folder should be created.
-Inside you can find an exampleFile.md to practice but if you want to try with a diferent file you just have to make sure that enter the correct path in the CLI.
+Inside it you can find an exampleFile.md to practice but if you want to try with a diferent file you just have to make sure that enter the correct path in the CLI.
 At present, it only supports files.md wich means that you can't put a folder path but in the future I will be working on it.

 Write in the CLI the standar sentense followed by one of the next key words to get into an option: